Magic mixture or greasy matter: That's how you recognize good beard oil!

 Then there are beard oil boosters that improve the spreading ability of an oil.
 This makes the oil mixture more fluid and easier to distribute on skin and hair.

-These are included in only a few beard oils because they are too expensive.
+Only a few beard oils contain these because they are too expensive.

 Squalan (improves the spreading ability of a mixture so that it can be better distributed)